boehm-s/fun-php/README.md

 # fun-php

 **fun**ctional programming utilities for PHP !

-Inspired by Javascript, Ramda, lodash and many other things !
+Inspired by *Ramda*, Javascript, lodash and many other things !

 ## Why ?

 Because PHP lacks of simple and easy-to-use utilities for functional programming !

 # Installation

-You can clone the repo, just take the `src/fun.php` file or install the lib via composer :

 ```
 composer require boehm_s/fun